 Include in BLOCK and SLICE/BLOCK templates:

-3.6.3 Application of Consumer-Owned Resources Serving On-Site Consumer Load
+3.6.3 Application of Consumer-Owned Resources Serving On-Site Consumer Load(01/17/25 Version)

+Power generated from Consumer-Owned Resources listed in section 7.1 of Exhibit A shall serve On-Site Consumer Load.
+Commensurate with «Customer Name»’s designation under section 3.6.2 above, «Customer Name» shall provide BPA information demonstrating that the Consumer-Owned Resource’s forecasted generation will not exceed the On-Site Consumer Load it is intended to serve on an annual average basis.
+Examples of such information include but are not limited to consumer load projections and monthly generation projections for the generating equipment to be installed.

+Option: Include the following for customers wholly or partially served by Transfer Service:

+If actual generation from a Consumer-Owned Resource exceeds the On-Site Consumer Load, then BPA shall pass through and «Customer Name» shall pay any costs assessed on BPA by a Third-Party Transmission Provider as a result of such excess generation.
+If positive flow occurs, resulting in a credit, then BPA shall pass through such credits to «Customer Name» resulting from such flow.

+End Option

+«Customer Name» shall provide notice to BPA of any significant changes to an On-Site Consumer Load amount as soon as practicable but no later than 60 days after the change.
+Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2 above, any amount of the Consumer Owned Resource that is expected to exceed the On-Site Consumer Load.
+Such re-designation shall apply for the remaining term of this Agreement.

+END BLOCK and SLICE/BLOCK templates.

 3.6.4 Application of Consumer-Owned Resources Serving Load Other than On-Site Consumer Load

 «Customer Name» shall ensure that power generated from Consumer-Owned Resources listed in section 7.2 of Exhibit A, which serves load other than On-Site Consumer Load, is scheduled for delivery and: (1) sold to another utility in the Region to serve its Total Retail Load, (2) purchased by «Customer Name» to serve its Total Retail Load (consistent with section 3.3), (3) marketed as an export, or (4) any combination of (1), (2), and (3) above.

+Include in LOAD FOLLOWING template:

-3.6.5 Application of Consumer-Owned Resources Serving Both On-Site Consumer Load and Load Other than On-Site Consumer Load
+3.6.5 Application of Consumer-Owned Resources Serving Both On-Site Consumer Load and Load Other than On-Site Consumer Load(01/17/25 Version)

 If «Customer Name» designates a Consumer-Owned Resource to serve both On-Site Consumer Load and load other than On-Site Consumer Load, then «Customer Name» shall select either Option A or Option B below.